-UPS has created a culture where long tenure for executives is the norm.
-As a result, executive officers serve without employment contracts, as do most of our other U.S.-based non-union employees.
+Executive officers serve without employment contracts, as do most of our other U.S.-based non-union employees.
 In connection with each of Carol Tomé's, Brian Newman's and Bala Subramanian's hiring, we entered into protective covenant agreements with them which protect UPS's confidential information and include non-competition and non-solicitation covenants in favor of UPS.
 For Brian and Carol, if either of their employment is terminated without "cause", then the Company is obligated to pay their base salary for up to 24 months if it elects to enforce the post-termination covenants.